 JOETTE PIERCE, Principal

-Joette Pierce, Personal Property Appraiser, contributes years of experience in the fields of the fine arts and antiques to the appraisal profession.
+Joette Pierce, personal property appraiser in Newport Beach, CA, contributes years of experience in the fields of fine arts and antiques to the appraisal profession.
 She is an accredited senior member of the American Society of Appraisers, a group of independent professional appraisers dedicated to advancing ethics and knowledge in the field of appraisal.
-A career as an investment manger and later a dealer in fine and decorative arts for many years blended a broad artist and financial background.
-She is a Qualified Appraiser for preparing appraisal reports per Internal Revenue Regulation §1.170A-13(c)(3)(A) and under the Pension Reform Act and has met the updated Uniform Standards of Appraisal Practice examination requirement as mandated by the IRS, for taxation, estates and charitable contributions.
+A career as an investment manager and later a dealer in fine and decorative arts for many years blended a broad artist and financial background.
+She is a Qualified Appraiser for prepared appraisal reports per Internal Revenue Regulation §1.170A-13(c)(3)(A) and under the Pension Reform Act and has met the updated Uniform Standards of Appraisal Practice examination requirement as mandated by the IRS, for taxation, estates, and charitable contributions.

-Joette Pierce & Associates has appraised a variety of fine art from around the globe, including antiques, decorative arts and rare books.
+Joette Pierce & Associates has appraised a variety of fine art from around the globe, including antiques, decorative arts,and rare books.
 Clients include private and corporate collections including charitable donations to universities and museums.
-The purpose of these appraisals range from insurance coverage, estate settlement, charitable donation valuation, to damage and loss claims, market value for sales consideration, art and antique fraud including litigation support as an expert witness.
+The purpose of these appraisals ranges from insurance coverage appraisals, estate settlement, charitable donation valuation, to damage and loss claims, the market value for sales consideration, art and antique fraud including litigation support as an expert witness.

 A Partial List of Artworks Appraised: